ujjwal-kr/ujjwal-kr/README.md

 - Made a stack based [programming language](https://github.com/ujjwal-kr/ram) in rust.
 - Made a [Brain F*** Compiler](https://github.com/ujjwal-kr/brainf) with C++ in 24 hours.
 - [A garbage collector in 2 hours](https://github.com/ujjwal-kr/gc-experiment).
-- A [Redis Clone](https://github.com/ujjwal-kr/redis-rust) with and async runtime and support for basic commands in rust.
 - A [blockchain protocol](https://github.com/ujjwal-kr/night) in rust and nextjs from scratch.

 ```csharp